-- A 'Bedding, Furniture and Soft furnishings' Cluster focusing on the 'Comfort Group's' large 'Sleepyhead' manufacturing plant and attracting other furniture and soft furniture manufacturers, designer products, designers and suppliers (including furniture and soft-furnishing wholesaling, ancillary retailing, showrooms, display and design studios). - ➤ A 'Health and Technology Products 'Cluster seeking to attract businesses in the pharmaceutical and animal and human health products sectors, and robotics and remote sensing businesses (with specialisations in 'remote sensing in hostile environments' and 'food processing and control systems') - ➤ A 'Specialised Construction Technology' Cluster bespoke and customised engineered, reinforced and architectural designed timber products, and customised and bespoke furniture manufacturing, and specialist hospital, accommodation and shop fitting.
+- A 'Bedding, Furniture and Soft furnishings' Cluster focusing on the large 'Sleepy Head' manufacturer and attracting other furniture and soft furniture manufacturers, designer products, designers and suppliers (including furniture and soft-furnishing wholesaling, retailing, showrooms, display and design studios). - A 'Health and Technology Products ' Cluster seeking to attract businesses in the pharmaceutical and animal and human health products sectors, and robotics and remote sensing businesses (with specialisations in 'remote sensing in hostile environments' and 'food processing and control systems') - A 'Specialised Construction Technology' Cluster bespoke and customised engineered, reinforced and architectural designed timber products, and customised and bespoke furniture manufacturing, and specialist hospital, accommodation and shop fitting.